juri/SexpyJSON/README.md

 ![Swift build status](https://github.com/juri/SexpyJSON/actions/workflows/swift.yml/badge.svg)

+(The builds are broken because SexpyJSON requires Swift 5.6 not supported in GitHub actions yet.)

 SexpyJSON is a JSON templating language that allows you to embed (something that looks a lot like) Lisp in JSON in Lisp in JSON.
 This implementation is in Swift.